Priors in Deep Image Restoration and Enhancement: A Survey: Semantic Priors

-\textbf{Insight:} \textit{Features such as the unique geometry and structure of the face and facial components, as shown in Fig.~\ref{42facial}, can be utilized to solve deep face image restoration and enhancement problems.}
+\textbf{Insight:} \textit{ Features such as the unique geometry and structure of the human body or face, as shown in Fig.~\ref{42facial}, can be utilized to guide deep image restoration and enhancement.
+Facial priors received more attention, and human body-based priors have also been researched.}